Last updated on 25th February 2022

 This video is bold and funny.
 It calls out all of the unoriginal techniques that brands have been using in their videos for years, and challenges viewers to make something new.

 Being original is so important when it comes to brand awareness, because you need to stand out.
 Only you will know what can help you stand out in your industry.
 You just have to look around at what others are doing, and do something better.
-Here is an excellent example of a brand breaking the boundaries and creating an original video to increase awareness:

-3. Be Succinct
+3. Be succinct

 So it’s super important that you get to the point!
 To create a clear and concise message in your video, you should highlight a few key points about your business – 3 or 4 should be more than enough.
 This way, you aren’t overwhelming the viewer and they will watch your video until the end, seeing that all-important call to action.